 Basically Krishna is saying that even those who have bad or unfortunate karma can attain Brahman as easily as those with good spiritual karma and a marked degree of spiritual development from previous lives.
 No one is left out of Krishna’s call to higher consciousness.
 At the time of Krishna, and even today in India, some ignorant people, denying the truth of the Self, claim that only Brahmin males can attain liberation–and they have to be from “good” backgrounds.
 Krishna denies this.

 It does not require much imagination to further realize that even now it is not such a good thing in Indian society to be of a low caste or a woman–and it was much, much worse before the twentieth century.
 Just consider how right now in south India when it is determined through ultrasound scanning that a child in the womb is female its death is cold-bloodedly planned either through abortion, poison, or even outright murder after her birth.
 Throughout the world women have lived in socially accepted slavery for thousands of years.
 The exceptions do not make the situation different.

 Krishna–and Vyasa, the transmitter of his words–is telling us that since the Self is the same in all beings there are none that cannot attain the heights of God-realization.
 All that is needed is right resolve and dedication to spiritual life.

 All the foregoing was the windup and now Krishna gives us the pitch.

-“How much more easily, the pure brahmins and the devoted royal [kshatriya] seers!
-Having attained this impermanent and unhappy world, devote yourself to Me.
-With mind fixed on Me, be devoted to Me.
-Sacrificing to Me, make reverence to Me.
-Thus steadfast, with Me as your supreme aim, you yourself shall come to Me” (9:33, 34).
+How much more easily, then, the holy Brahmins and devoted royal (kshatriya) sages.
+Having come to this impermanent and unhappy world, devote yourself to me.
+With mind fixed on me, devoted, worshipping, bow down to me.
+Thus steadfast, with me as your supreme aim, you shall come to me (9:33-34).